What is this medication?

-INTERFERON BETA-1b (in ter FEER on BAY ta 1b) helps to decrease the number of multiple sclerosis attacks in people with relapsing forms of the disease.
-This medicine does not cure multiple sclerosis.
+INTERFERON BETA-1b (IN ter FEER on BAY ta 1b) helps to decrease the number of multiple sclerosis attacks in people with relapsing forms of the disease.
+It does not cure multiple sclerosis.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

 - immune system problems

 - low blood counts (white cells, platelets, or red blood cells)